mostly plays, mostly new york city & only $50 (or under)

 Friends always ask me how I see so many plays that they’ve never even heard of.
 The long answer is, “I get recommendations, pay attention to playwrights whose work I’ve liked in the past and most crucially, I also subscribe to (and skim) many, many individual theater’s newsletters.”
 The short answer is, “It’s weirdly hard and annoying!”
 And EXPENSIVE.

 This is a free newsletter, but it’s also an ever-updating landing page and a list of what I’m seeing, as well as what I’d like to see in-theater.
 But I am not a theater critic!
 Just a fan.
-And I’ll annotate when it feels right: a star* means I have tickets and a double star** means I saw something and really enjoyed it.
+And I’ll annotate when it feels right: a star* means I have tickets and a double star** means I [or a trusted friend] saw something and really enjoyed it.
 If something disappears from this list, wellllllll, it wasn’t that good.
 This letter will appear in your inbox when there’s enough worthy of an update.
 Otherwise, please check back!
 Now get out there and buy some theater tickets.

 currently running (and about to run)

 Psychic Self Defense by Normandy Sherwood (Sept 21 — 30, HERE)

 Psychic Self Defense is a journey into abstraction, allowing audiences to experience the mystery and mental spaciousness by way of that most basic of theatrical machineries—the curtain reveal.

 Ulysses adapted by Elevator Repair Service (Sept 21 – Oct 1, Bard’s Fisher Center, LUMA Theater)*

 No Good Things Dwell in the Flesh by Christina Masciotti (Sept 6 — 23, ART)*

 A master Russian tailor struggles to convince her assistant to take over her business.
 When her deranged ex-boyfriend tracks her down in her Astoria shop, she’s forced to reconsider what her legacy can be.